EndPointCorp/end-point-blog/2020/08/27/containerizing-magento-with-docker-compose-elasticsearch-mysql-and-magento.html.md

 # Here we define a few arguments to the Dockerfile.
 Specifically, the
 # user, user id and group id for a new account that we will use to work
-# as within our contianer.
+# as within our container.
 ARG USER=docker
 ARG UID=1000
 ARG GID=1000